-However, since the babies’ immune system is weak, it takes more time for them to remove epidural drugs.
-Similarly a drop in the blood pressure of the mother due to epidural, may cause discomfort to the baby as it may affect his oxygen supply.
+However, since a baby’s immune system is not completely developed, it takes more time for them to deal with the effects of epidural drugs.
+A drop in the blood pressure of the mother due to epidural may cause discomfort to the baby as it may affect his oxygen supply.

 Is Epidural Birth Painless?

 An epidural block does reduce labour pain.
 Having said that, it doesn’t alleviate the pain completely.